 Instructions

-• HEAT TREAT FLOUR: (See note 1); You can heat treat flour in the microwave or in the oven.
-Test the flour to ensure it's reached a safe temperature of 165 degrees F. Let flour cool completely to room temperature before using.
-Don't use any burnt or clumpy flour (if it's off color or smells burnt, it is burnt).
+• Heat Treat Flour: See note 1; You can heat treat flour in the microwave or oven.
+Test the flour to ensure itโ€™s reached a safe temperature of 165ยฐF.
+Let flour cool completely to room temperature before using.
+Donโ€™t use any burnt or clumpy flour (if itโ€™s off color or smells burnt, it is burnt).
 The flour should be light, white, and fluffy.
 Use a spoon to measure the cooled flour into a measuring cup and level the top of the cup with the back of a table knife.

-• PREP: Line a 9x9-inch pan with parchment paper, leaving an overhang of paper so you can easily remove the bars to cut and serve.
+• Line a 9x9-inch pan with parchment paper, leaving an overhang of paper so you can easily remove the bars to cut and serve.

-• COOKIE DOUGH: Place the 8 tablespoons melted butter in a large bowl and let it cool to room temperature.
-If you use hot melted butter, it will melt the sugars and cause the dough to be greasy.
-Once cooled, add in the 1/2 cup brown sugar and 1/4 cup white sugar.
+• Place the melted butter in a large bowl and let it cool to room temperature.
+Hot butter will melt the sugars and cause greasy dough.
+Once cooled, add the brown sugar and granulated sugar.
 Stir to combine.
-Add in the 2 tablespoons milk, 1 teaspoon vanilla, 1/4 teaspoon salt, and 1 and 1/4 cup heat-treated flour.
-Stir with a wooden spoon until the dough is smooth.
-Stir in the 3/4 cup mini chocolate chips until combined (you may need to knead the chocolate chips in by hand).
-If the dough is too dry, add in a bit more heavy cream; if it is at all wet, add in a tablespoon or two more of the heat-treated flour.
+Add milk, vanilla, salt, and heat-treated flour.
+Stir with a wooden spoon until dough is smooth.
+Stir in mini chocolate chips until combined (you may need to knead the chocolate chips in by hand).
+If the dough is too dry, add a bit more heavy cream; if it is at all wet, add 1โ€“2 tablespoons more heat-treated flour.

-• BARS: Press the prepared cookie dough evenly along the bottom of the pan.
-Use the bottom of a 1-cup measuring cup to press the dough in firmly into one even layer.
+• Press the prepared cookie dough evenly along the bottom of the pan.
+Use the bottom of a 1-cup measuring cup to press the dough firmly into an even layer.
 Scoop the cookie dough ice cream over the cookie dough layer.
 Use a strong spatula to smooth the ice cream as much as possible into an even, flat layer.
 Cover and freeze bar for 2 hours up to overnight.

-• WHIPPED TOPPING: In a mixing bowl attached to a stand mixer with a whisk attachment, add in the 1 cup heavy cream, 1/2 cup powdered sugar, and 1/2 teaspoon vanilla extract.
-Beat to combine and then increase the speed.
-Whip until firm peaks form, about 2-4 minutes.
+• In a bowl attached to a stand mixer with a whisk attachment, add the heavy cream, powdered sugar, and vanilla extract.
+Beat to combine, then increase the speed.
+Whip until firm peaks form, about 2โ€“4 minutes.
 With a spatula, spread the whipped cream over the ice cream until smooth.
-Alternatively, spread 1 container fully thawed whipped topping on top of the bars.
+Alternatively, spread 1 (8-ounce) container fully thawed whipped topping on top of the bars.
 Freeze bars to harden, about 30 minutes to an hour.

 Recipe Notes